Nineveh: After Ashurbanipal

-Later history
+Persian period

 The earliest piece of written evidence for the persistence of Nineveh as a settlement is possibly the Cyrus Cylinder of 539/538 BC, but the reading of this is disputed.
 If correctly read as Nineveh, it indicates that Cyrus the Great restored the temple of Ishtar at Nineveh and probably encouraged resettlement.
 A number of cuneiform Elamite tablets have been found at Nineveh.
 They probably date from the time of the revival of Elam in the century following the collapse of Assyria.
-The Hebrew Book of Jonah, which Stephanie Dalley asserts was written in the 4th century BC, is an account of the city's repentance and God's mercy which prevented destruction.

-Archaeologically, there is evidence of repairs at the temple of Nabu after 612 and for the continued use of Sennacherib's palace.
+Archaeologically, there is evidence of repairs at the temple of Nabu after 612 BC and for the continued use of Sennacherib's palace.
 There is evidence of syncretic Hellenistic cults.
 A statue of Hermes has been found and a Greek inscription attached to a shrine of the Sebitti.
 A statue of Herakles Epitrapezios dated to the 2nd century AD has also been found.

-The library of Ashurbanipal may still have been in use until around the time of Alexander the Great.
+Classical period

 The city was actively resettled under the Seleucid Empire.
 There is evidence of more changes in Sennacherib's palace under the Parthian Empire.
 The Parthians also established a municipal mint at Nineveh coining in bronze.
 According to Tacitus, in AD 50 Meherdates, a claimant to the Parthian throne with Roman support, took Nineveh.

+Late Antiquity

 By Late Antiquity, Nineveh was restricted to the east bank of the Tigris and the west bank was uninhabited.
 Under the Sasanian Empire, Nineveh was not an administrative centre.
 By the 2nd century AD there were Christians present and by 554 it was a bishopric of the Church of the East.
 King Khosrow II (591–628) built a fortress on the west bank, and two Christian monasteries were constructed around 570 and 595.
 This growing settlement was not called Mosul until after the Arab conquests.
 It may have been called Hesnā ʿEbrāyē (Jews' Fort).

 In 627, the city was the site of the Battle of Nineveh between the Eastern Roman Empire and the Sasanians.
 In 641, it was conquered by the Arabs, who built a mosque on the west bank and turned it into an administrative centre.
-Under the Umayyad dynasty, it eclipsed Nineveh, which was reduced to a Christian suburb with limited new construction.
-By the 13th century, Nineveh was mostly ruins.
+Under the Umayyad dynasty, Mosul eclipsed Nineveh, which was reduced to a Christian suburb with limited new construction.
+By the 13th century, Nineveh was mostly ruins and was subsequently absorbed into Mosul.
 A church was converted into a Muslim shrine to the prophet Jonah, which continued to attract pilgrims until its destruction by ISIL in 2014.
+In late Ottoman times, the ashlar masonry of the North Palace of Ashurbanipal was quarried to make for the pilons of the Old Bridge over the Tigris.
+The modern city of Mosul is occasionally referred to as Nineveh, such as during the operation to retake Mosul in 2016–17.